-Casablanca is the largest city of Morocco, the economical and cultural centre in Africa.
-The city has very beautiful science, busy market and delicious food.
+Casablanca is the largest city of Morocco, the economic and cultural centre in Africa.
+The city has very beautiful science, a busy market and delicious food.
 French is widely common used in daily life and business.
-The cost of living in Casablanca is relatively low compared to western living standard.
+The cost of living in Casablanca is relatively low compared to the western living standard.

 Expats can enjoy Moroccan cuisine in Casablanca, a mix of Mediterranean and Arabic cuisine, with extensively spices.
 Beef is commonly used in main dishes.
 Lamb and chicken are also heavily consumed.

 2. Shopping in Casablanca

 Casablanca is a shopper’s paradise.
 Several large shopping malls contain fashion boutiques, women’s clothes, arts and leather products.

 Healthcare in Casablanca is not compulsory for every citizen.
 The cost of medical care is expensive in Casablanca.
 Private clinics are available for expats.
 International health insurance is highly recommended to expats moving to Casablanca.